3v-exe/3v-exe/README.md

  ## Hi there !

--  Im 3v, but most of you know me as bptisteg.
+-  I'm ^3v, but most of you know me as bptisteg.
 -  I'm a game developer focused on C, C++
 -  I also create bots on Discord